 Similar to selling on Amazon, eBay is a place to make money selling just about anything you can think of as a side business idea, with the added excitement of using the auction selling model to sometimes get way more than you expected for that antique baseball card you picked up at a local street fair.
 To turn your eBay selling into a legitimate business idea, look for opportunities where you can buy in-demand products at a discount—and later sell them for a profit.
 Eventually, you can even take the lessons learned from your eBay store and build a full on blog or eCommerce business.

 Fiverr is a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
 You’ll be able to complete simple tasks ranging from logo design, to creating animations, or even drawing a company logo on your forehead.
 While this side business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
 Want to learn more about Fiverr’s history and how to get the most out of selling on the platform?
 Listen to my interview with Fiverr CEO Micha Kaufman.

 31. College Admissions Essay Editor.

-If editing and advising college students on how to write compelling 500 word essays on topics such as "You were just invited to speak at the White House.
-Write your speech," seems like a compelling business idea to allocate your free time towards, trust me—tons of parents will pay you to edit admissions essays and offer constructive feedback for their children.
+If editing and advising college students on how to write compelling 500 word essays on topics such as “You were just invited to speak at the White House.
+Write your speech,” seems like one of the more compelling business ideas to allocate your free time towards, trust me—tons of parents will pay you to edit admissions essays and offer constructive feedback for their children.
 Be careful not to blur the ethical line of actually writing their essays, but serving as an editor to help them convey their message can become a great side business idea that has the potential to spread by word-of-mouth referral in your community.